Roman–Persian wars: Early Roman–Sasanian conflicts

+The northern and eastern frontiers of the Roman Empire in the time of Constantine the Great, with the territories acquired in the course of entire reign.

 Conflict resumed shortly after the overthrow of Parthian rule and Ardashir I's foundation of the Sasanian Empire.
 Ardashir (r.
 226–241) raided Mesopotamia and Syria in 230 and demanded the cession of all the former territories of the Achaemenid Empire.
 After fruitless negotiations, Alexander Severus set out against Ardashir in 232.
-One column of his army marched into Armenia, while two other columns operated to the south and failed.
-In 238–240, towards the end of his reign, Ardashir attacked again, taking several cities in Syria and Mesopotamia, including Carrhae, Nisibis and Hatra.
+One column of his army marched into Armenia, while two other columns operated in the south but failed and the campaign ended inconclusively.
+In 238–240, towards the end of his reign, Ardashir attacked again.
+More successful than during the earlier clash, the Persian forces took several cities in Syria and Mesopotamia, including Carrhae, Nisibis and Hatra.

 Bishapur Relief II commemorating Shapur I's victories on the Western front, depicting him on horseback with a captured Valerian, a dead Gordian III, and a kneeling emperor, either Philip the Arab or Uranius.

-The struggle resumed and intensified under Ardashir's successor Shapur I; he invaded Mesopotamia and captured Hatra, a buffer state which had recently shifted its loyalty but his forces were defeated at a battle near Resaena in 243; Carrhae and Nisibis were retaken by the Romans.
+The struggle resumed and intensified under Ardashir's successor Shapur I; he invaded Mesopotamia and captured Hatra, a buffer state which had recently shifted its loyalty, but his forces were defeated at a battle near Resaena in 243; Carrhae and Nisibis were retaken by the Romans.
 Encouraged by this success, the emperor Gordian III advanced down the Euphrates but was defeated near Ctesiphon in the Battle of Misiche in 244.
 Gordian either died in the battle or was murdered by his own men; Philip became emperor, and paid 500,000 denarii to the Persians in a hastily negotiated peace settlement.

-With the Roman Empire debilitated by Germanic invasions and a series of short-term emperors, Shapur I soon resumed his attacks.
-In the early 250s, Philip was involved in a struggle over the control of Armenia; Shapur conquered Armenia and killed its king, defeated the Romans at the Battle of Barbalissos in 253, then probably took and plundered Antioch.
+With the Roman Empire weakened by Germanic invasions and a series of short-term emperors, Shapur I soon resumed his attacks.
+In the early 250s, Philip was involved in a struggle over the control of Armenia; Shapur conquered Armenia and killed its king, defeated the Romans at the Battle of Barbalissos in 252, then probably took and plundered Antioch.
 Between 258 and 260, Shapur captured Emperor Valerian after defeating his army at the Battle of Edessa.
 He advanced into Anatolia but was defeated by Roman forces there; attacks from Odaenathus of Palmyra forced the Persians to withdraw from Roman territory, surrendering Cappadocia and Antioch.
+Between 262 and 264 CE, Odaenathus launched systematic campaigns into Persian territory, recovering the strategic cities of Nisibis, Edessa and Carrhae and the entirety of Roman Mesopotamia, possibly even besieging, but failing to take, Ctesiphon.
+Odaenathus's final campaign, which took place between 266 and 267 AD, may have further encroached upon the territory of the Sassanid Empire, perhaps even occupying Armenia.